Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.3/index.md

 blocks:
   - type: section
-    name: Basic Dropdown
+    name: Dropdown menu

   - type: two column
     text: |
-      The basic dropdown opens into a simple list of textual options.
-Icons may be prepended at each line.
+      Opening a dropdown presents a simple list of textual options.
+These may be divided into logically related groups, and a single option may be indicated as selected with a checkmark.

-      Dropdowns may be triggered by labels (except the bold variety) or buttons.

-      If the trigger item is too far to the right the dropdown will shift to be right aligned.
     contents:
-      - type: wide image
-        src: ./assets/basic.dropdown.png
-        caption: A basic label dropdown; The hover effect for an item in the dropdown; Dropdown list with icons.
       - type: narrow image
-        src: ./assets/button.trigger.png
-        caption: Basic button dropdown.
-      - type: narrow image
-        src: ./assets/right.aligned.png
+        src: ./assets/dropdown.png
-        caption: Right aligned dropdown behavior.
+        caption: An example dropdown menu.

+  - type: section
+    name: Dropdown Triggers

   - type: two column
     text: |
-      ### Divider lines
-      Options within a dropdown may be grouped using divider lines.
+      Dropdowns can be indicated by an icon only if situated within an appropriate context like a course card or over a color picker.
+In other situations a text label should be used.

+      If the trigger item is too far to the right the dropdown will shift to be right aligned.
     contents:
       - type: narrow image
-        src: ./assets/divider.line.png
+        src: ./assets/triggers-text.png
-        caption: A dropdown with divider lines.
+        caption: Example of a textual dropdown trigger.
+      - type: narrow image
+        src: ./assets/triggers-icon.png
+        caption: Icon only triggers can be used in situations where there is sufficient context.

   - type: section
     name: Redlines